Rajspeaks/Consumer-Loan-Assistant/README.md

 # Consumer-Loan-Assistant
-A Java Project to calculate your Loan balance with given Interest rate
+A Java Project to calculate your Loan balance with given Interest rate.

--- By Rajdeep Das
+This project has been developed by Rajdeep Das as a Project Intern under Suven Consultants & Technology Private Limited.
+(2020)